 - Six-inch edge line markings.
-The RwD FAS team assumed wider edge line markings would be applied on Tier 1 through 3 segments.
-The team assumed 50 percent of rural two-lane minor arterial and major collector mileage and 25 percent of rural two-lane local road mileage would receive wider edge lines. - High friction surface treatments (HFST).
+The RwD FAS team assumed wider edge line markings would be applied on Tier 1 through Tier 4 segments.
+The team assumed 50 percent of rural two-lane minor arterial and major collector mileage and 25 percent of rural two-lane local road mileage would receive wider edge lines. - Centerline raised pavement markers.
+The RwD FAS team assumed centerline raised pavement markers would be applied on Tier 1 through Tier 4 segments.
+The team assumed 10 percent of rural two-lane minor arterial and major collector mileage and 25 percent of rural two-lane local road mileage would receive centerline raised pavement markers. - Delineators.
+The RwD FAS team assumed delineators would be applied on Tier 2 and Tier 3 segments.
+The team assumed 10 percent of rural two-lane minor arterial and major collector curves as well as rural two-lane local road curves would receive delineators. - High friction surface treatments (HFST).
 The RwD FAS team assumed HFST would be applied on Tier 1 curves.
 The team assumed 10 percent of rural two-lane minor arterial and major collector curves and 5 percent of rural two-lane local road curves would receive HFST. - Centerline rumble strips.
-The RwD FAS team assumed centerline rumble strips would be applied on Tier 1 through 3 segments and 25 percent of segments on each focus facility type would receive centerline rumble strips. - Shoulder/Edge line rumble strips.
-The RwD FAS team assumed shoulder/edge line rumble strips would be applied on Tier 1 through 3 segments and 10 percent of segments on each focus facility type would receive shoulder/edge line rumble strips. - Curve lighting.
-The RwD FAS team assumed curve lighting would be applied on Tier 1 curves and 5 percent of curves on each facility type would receive curve lighting. - Safety Edge.
+The RwD FAS team assumed centerline rumble strips would be applied on Tier 1 through Tier 4 segments and 25 percent of segments on each focus facility type would receive centerline rumble strips. - Shoulder/Edge line rumble strips.
+The RwD FAS team assumed shoulder/edge line rumble strips would be applied on Tier 1 through Tier 4 segments and 10 percent of segments on each focus facility type would receive shoulder/edge line rumble strips. - Lighting at curves.
+The RwD FAS team assumed curve lighting would be applied on Tier 1 curves and 1 percent of curves on each facility type would receive curve lighting. - Safety Edge.
 The RwD FAS team assumed Safety Edge would be applied on all segments and 15 percent of segments on each facility type would receive Safety Edge. - Clear zone widening.
 The RwD FAS team assumed clear zone widening would be applied on Tier 1 segments and 5 percent of segments on each facility type would receive clear zone widening. - Slope flattening.
 The RwD FAS team assumed slope flattening would occur on Tier 1 segments and 5 percent of segments on each facility type would receive slope flattening. - Shoulder widening.
-The RwD FAS team assumed shoulder widening would occur on Tier 1 segments and 5 percent of segments on each facility type would receive shoulder widening. - Guardrail improvements.
-The RwD FAS team assumed guardrail improvements would be applied on Tier 1 through Tier 3 segments and 1 percent of segments on each facility type would receive guardrail improvements.
+The RwD FAS team assumed shoulder widening would occur on Tier 1 through Tier 4 segments.
+The team assumed 5 percent of segments on each facility type would receive shoulder widening.